Thailand Visa and Immigration – May 26

 Single Entry Tourist Visa (SETV) – What you Get, What you Need

-- You can stay for 60 days and then extend the visa for further 30 days at a local Immigration Office for 1,900bt.
+• You can stay for 60 days and then extend that in-country right up to the last day of the 60 for a further 30 days at a local Immigration Office for 1,900bt (or 2,500bt on Koh Chang).

-- Visa is valid for 6 months from date of issue.
-Note as it is single entry that is immediately used up when you first come into the country.
-If you pop out to Siem Reap, for example, the visa is cancelled the moment you pass through border control and any days remaining, lost.
+• Note as it is single entry that is immediately used up when you first come into the country.
+If you pop out to another country, any days remaining within your 60 days are immediately lost.
 You can come back into the country but it would be on a visa exemption (see above).

 Multiple Entry Visa (METV) – What you Get, What you Need